tungstenfabric/tf-dev-test/README.md

 - ORCHESTRATOR      - deployment orchestrator: kubernetes (default) or openstack
 - OPENSTACK_VERSION - version of OpenStack (default is queens, it is for OpenStack deployments only)
-- CONTROLLER_NODES  - list of Contrail Controller nodes (default is the current node - AIO installation)
+- CONTROLLER_NODES  - list of Contrail Controller nodes (default is the current node - AIO installation) delimited with space or comma
-- AGENT_NODES       - list of Contrail Agent Controller nodes (default is the current node - AIO installation)
+- AGENT_NODES       - list of Contrail Agent Controller nodes (default is the current node - AIO installation) delimited with space or comma
 - DOMAINSUFFIX      - domain name suffix (by default is detected from the current host)

 There might be additional parameters depending on a test.